This Binary to Decimal Converter lets you convert Binary numbers to decimal quickly and easily.

 To convert 101 in binary to decimal, we’ll must use the first three powers of 2.
 The most straightforward way to visualize this is to write your binary number, and above it, fill in powers of 2.
 Just remember to start from 20 on the right, and work your way left until you’ve run out of binary digits.

 We have 1, 0, and 1, and a power of 2 for each binary digit.
-Look at 20; what’s underneath it?
+We start from the rightmost digit, which is the Least Significant Bit (LSB): look at 20; what’s underneath it?
 A one.
 This indicates we will use 20 in the decimal output.

 The rest is simple – 20 and 2² are 1 and 4, respectively.
 Now just add 1 + 4.
 The binary number 101 is the decimal 5.